 Continuous AI is a broad, long-term agenda and will have many manifestations.
 To play with some Continuous AI on GitHub today, a very simple way is to use actions/ai-inference from a GitHub Actions workflow in your favourite repository.

-extension to create LLM-powered GitHub Actions which use GitHub Models using Unix shell scripting.
+You can also use the llm framework in combination with the llm-github-models extension to create LLM-powered GitHub Actions which use GitHub Models using Unix shell scripting.

-Many Continuous AI workflows will need more complex programming.
+Some Continuous AI workflows will need more complex programming.
 One approach is to start with the GenAIScript framework, and use it to create GitHub Actions.
 GenAIScript provides a way to create and run AI-powered scripts that can automate various tasks in your GitHub repositories.
 Some specific examples of Continuous AI are included in the samples.
 See also GitHub Actions with GenAIScript reference material.

 Actions programmed with any of the above techniques can be packaged into GitHub Actions and shared with the community.
 One example of doing this with GenAIScript is this issue labeller which implemented a very simple form of Continuous Triage, using GitHub Models to label issues based on their content via GenAIScript.